influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 ### Logging

+Kapacitor records a wealth of information about itself, its services and its tasks.
+Information about configuring logging is available in the [Configuration](/kapacitor/v1.4/administration/configuration/#logging) document.

 **[logs](javascript:void())** &ndash; The `logs` command makes it possible to monitor log messages for a service from the console, or to monitor the entire kapacitor log stream.
 The log level can also be set.
-The command takes the following form.
+The command takes the following form:

 ```
 kapacitor logs [service=<SERVICE_ID>] [lvl=<LEVEL>]